 Revocable, Irrevocable & Special Needs Trusts

 From an Elder Law perspective, Trust Planning can be very important.
-Revocable Trusts, Irrevocable Trusts, Special Needs Trusts, and Supplemental Needs Trusts are used for varying purposes and at varying times, for our clients.
+We use various types of trusts for our clients.
+Each one is used for varying purposes at varying times.

-Common misconceptions are that trusts are only necessary for affluent individuals or that a trust’s only purpose is to avoid probate court.
-While this can be true, trusts can also be used for asset protection planning for aging and disabled individuals.
+Additionally, there are some common misconceptions about trusts.
+For example, some may think trusts are only necessary for affluent individuals.
+Or, that a trust’s only purpose is to avoid probate court.
+While this can be true, trusts can be used for asset protection planning for aging and disabled individuals.

 Contact Kane & Crowell, PLLC at (615) 784-4800 if you or a family member are considering trust planning for long-term care.
-It is our goal to make sure our clients have the quality of life they want and deserve that isn’t based on cost.
+It is our goal to make sure our clients have the quality of life they want and deserve.
+Not a life solely based on cost.